leevhoang/build_your_own_ship/README.md

 Known issues
 -----------------------

-- On Firefox, you may see blue squares when dragging a part.
+- On Firefox, blue squares appear around the part when dragging any part other than the smokestacks.